-The Chicago Tribune reported that the youngest baby boomers are now around 55 years old.
+You might hate the term "hey boomer" but there are a lot of people who fit the age demographic.
+The Chicago Tribune reported that the youngest baby boomers are now in their mid-50s.
 The oldest are in their 70s.
-The boomers are getting older and many have already retired.
+The boomers are getting older, and many have already retired.
 The Late-Boomers and Generation X are also aging in mass.

 Many companies face unexpected retirements.
 The Chicago Tribune reported that in the next five years, "almost three-quarters of the companies surveyed in 2018 by Willis Towers Watson, a risk-management and insurance brokerage company, expect to face significant or moderate challenges from late retirements.
 But because nothing is predictable, a significant share are also worried about early ones."

-About 10,000 baby boomers turn 65 each day and the U.S. Department of Health and Human Services reports that more than 70 percent of people over 65 will require long-term care services at some point.
+About 10,000 baby boomers turn 65 each day.
+The U.S. Department of Health and Human Services reports that about 70 percent of people who reach age 65 will require some type of long-term care service before they die.

 South Carolina is among states with a fast-growing aging population, with natives and career-related transplants being supplemented by a flow of older people moving here as a destination in later life.

-The reality has prompted state leaders to warn that more and more emphasis must be placed on caring for the elderly, both because the state presently devotes too few resources and because few people make preparations for an inevitable part of life that can drain a family both emotionally and financially.
+The reality has prompted state leaders to warn that more and more emphasis must be placed on caring for the elderly.
+Two facts they must deal with and address.
+The state is presently devoting too few resources and because few people make preparations for an inevitable part of life that can drain a family both emotionally and financially.

 More and more, the need for long-term care approaches the crisis level as people live longer.
-That means family members may be thrust into participation whether ready or not, says Chris Orestis, senior health-care advocate and CEO of Life Care Funding (lifecarefunding.com).
+That means family members may be thrust into participation, whether ready or not, says Chris Orestis, senior health-care advocate and CEO of Life Care Funding.